dariusk/rss-to-activitypub/README.md

 This is a server that lets users convert any RSS feed to an ActivityPub actor that can be followed by users on ActivityPub-compliant social networks like Mastodon.
 For a demo of this in action, see https://bots.tinysubversions.com/convert/

+This is based on my [Express ActivityPub Server](https://github.com/dariusk/express-activitypub), a simple Node/Express server that supports a subset of ActivityPub.

 ## Requirements

 This requires Node.js v10.10.0 or above.